Dutch PM wins election, tough fiscal stance likely

 The leader of the anti-immigration Freedom Party, Geert Wilders, tried to turn the election into a referendum on Europe, saying he would pull the country out of the 27-nation bloc and reintroduce the Dutch guilder.
 He won 15 seats, almost halving his parliamentary representation.

-The Socialist Party, which opposed austerity at home and abroad and characterized euro zone bailouts as hand-outs to banks, also won 15 seats, unchanged from the previous election.
+The Socialist Party, which opposed austerity at home and abroad and characterised euro zone bailouts as hand-outs to banks, also won 15 seats, unchanged from the previous election.

 Rutte made increasingly eurosceptic noises as the campaign progressed, though analysts saw this as a part of a strategy to win over Freedom Party supporters.